lordravenlee/Ivy-Ide/README.md

-# Ivy
+# Lily

-I am trying to make a c like language named Ivy.
+I am trying to make a c like language named Lily.
 As I progress I will keep updating.